MeSabya/LeetCodeProgramsInPython/TwoHeapsPattern/MedianoOfANumberStream.md

 1. We can store the first half of numbers (i.e., smallNumList) in a Max Heap.
 We should use a Max Heap as we are interested in knowing the largest number in the first half.
 2. We can store the second half of numbers (i.e., largeNumList) in a Min Heap, as we are interested in knowing the smallest number in the second half.
-3. Inserting a number in a heap will take O(logN)O(logN), which is better than the brute force approach.
+3. Inserting a number in a heap will take O(logN), which is better than the brute force approach.
 4. At any time, the median of the current list of numbers can be calculated from the top element of the two heaps.

 ```python